Harvey Lembeck

-Harvey Lembeck (April 15, 1923 – January 5, 1982) was an American comedic actor best remembered for his role as Cpl.
+Harvey Lembeck (April 15, 1923 – January 6, 1982) was an American comedic actor best remembered for his role as Cpl.
 Rocco Barbella on The Phil Silvers Show (a.k.a.
 Sgt.
 Bilko, a.k.a.
 You'll Never Get Rich) in the late 1950s, and as the stumbling, overconfident quasi-outlaw biker Eric Von Zipper in beach party films during the 1960s.
 He also turned in noteworthy performances in both the stage and screen versions of Stalag 17.
 He was the father of actor and director Michael Lembeck and actress Helaine Lembeck.

-Early life
+Early life, family and education

+Lembeck was born in Brooklyn, New York City, New York, to a Jewish family.
+His father was a button manufacturer in Brooklyn.
+At New Utrecht High School in Brooklyn, he was class president, graduating in 1941.

-Lembeck was born in Brooklyn to a Jewish family.
-Lembeck started his career right out of New Utrecht High School, as a dancer at the 1939–40 New York World's Fair.
-He was half of an exhibition dance team known as The Dancing Carrolls.
+Lembeck started his career during high school as a dancer at the 1939–40 New York World's Fair as half of an exhibition dance team known as The Dancing Carrolls.
 His partner, Caroline Dubs, became his wife.

-The son of a Brooklyn button manufacturer, Lembeck yearned for a career as a radio sports announcer.
-Following his discharge from the U.S. Army at the end of World War II in 1945, he attended New York University, obtaining a degree in radio arts in 1947.
+Lembeck yearned for a career as a radio sports announcer.
+Following his discharge from the US Navy at the end of World War II (having served from 1943 to 1945), he attended New York University, obtaining a bachelor's degree in radio arts in 1947.
 However, he chose the stage as a career upon the advice of one of his instructors, Prof. Robert Emerson, who had seen him perform in college plays.